nuclearfriend/nuclearfriend.github.io/resume.md

 * Made games and apps using Unity for iOS/Android.
 * A large range of programming tasks and duties undertaken e.g 3D rendering, collision, metagame, currency systems, input and UI.
 * First time using Unity in a professional environment, had to self teach and be able to problem solve issues by myself.
-* Extended Unity Editor where necessary to aid development, for example, creating a Voxel Model Animation Tool
+* Extended Unity Editor with tools to aid development, for example, created a Voxel Model Animation Tool.
 * Released two titles, Block ur Socks, an avatar creation app, and Dr Nakamoto’s Digital Eggs, a digital pet game.
-* Developed a game for a large Australian sporting organisation, although it was never released.
+* Developed an unannounced prototype for a large Australian sporting organisation.

 ### Electronic Arts / Firemint
 **Software Engineer II**